Graduate Studies

 TOTAL PROGRAM: 32-36 s.h.

 *Theses and applied projects must be defended before a committee of three faculty members selected by the student and approved by the chair of the Departmental Graduate Committee.
-Theses and Applied Projects must be proposed by the student and approved by his or her committee before enrolling in GEOG 697 or 698.
+Theses and Applied Projects must be proposed by the student and approved by their committee before enrolling in GEOG 697 or 698.
 Candidates for the Professional Plan must have a committee of two faculty members to evaluate the internship.

 Students may take a minimum of six semester hours in GEOG 598, Directed Study—Research.
 Students may enroll in GEOG 598 only if one of the following conditions has been met: (1) the student has an approved thesis or project proposal; (2) the student is conducting work with a member of the department’s graduate committee and the department chairperson has been informed of the nature of the work.